Skip to main content

 Cystoscopy and proctoscopy

-If a woman has problems that suggest the cancer has spread to the bladder or rectum, the inside of these organs will probably be looked at through a lighted tube.
-In cystoscopy the tube is put into the bladder through the urethra.
-In proctoscopy the tube is put in the rectum.
+If a patient has problems that suggest the cancer has spread to the bladder or rectum, the inside of these organs will probably be looked at through a lighted tube.
+In cystoscopy, the tube is put into the bladder through the urethra.
+In proctoscopy, the tube is put in the rectum.
 These exams allow the doctor to look for cancer.
 Small tissue samples can also be removed during these procedures for testing.
-They can be done using a local anesthetic but some patients may need general anesthesia.
+They can be done using a local anesthetic, but some patients may need general anesthesia.
 Your doctor will let you know what to expect before and after these tests.
-These procedures were used a lot in the past, but now are rarely part of the work up for endometrial cancer.
+These procedures were used more in the past, but now are rarely part of the work up for endometrial cancer.

 Complete blood count

-The complete blood count (CBC) is a test that measures different cells in the blood, such as the red blood cells, the white blood cells, and the platelets.
+The complete blood count (CBC) measures red blood cells, the white blood cells and the platelets.
 Endometrial cancer can cause bleeding, which can lead to low red blood cell counts (anemia).

 CA-125 blood test